lukasavic1/stocktradingbot/README.md

 # Stock Trading Bot

 This repository contains implementation of Reccurent Neural Networks using Keras and Tensorflow in order to make a stock trading bot.
 The inspiration for the project was SentDex's video about cryptocurrency trading bot using RNN which you can see [here](https://pythonprogramming.net/cryptocurrency-recurrent-neural-network-deep-learning-python-tensorflow-keras/).
+I tried to make this project different and more practical than others that you can find online.
+I hope that you'll find some inspiration, learn something, or build up on this project and come out with something even better!

+**Let's begin!**

 ## Table of Contents
 - **Preprocessing data**